Your First Video Edit

 After setting the trim start and / or end time, the red sections will show what portions of the video will be removed.

-• C - End trim handle (drag to set where video ends)
+- C - Timeline with trim handles (drag to set where the video begins and ends)

 Step 3: Crop Your Video (Optional)